apollo

 Drug-Drug Interaction: This medicine may have interaction with antianxiety or antiepileptic medicines (carbamazepine, fluvoxamine, phenobarbital, phenytoin, primidone), anti-HIV drugs (amprenavir, ritonavir), acidity medicine (cimetidine), drugs to treat chronic alcoholism (disulfiram), anti-tuberculosis drug (rifampicin), anti-Parkinson’s drug (levodopa), and asthma drugs (theophylline).

-Drug-Food Interaction: LEVETIRACETAM may interact with a multivitamin, multi-mineral, or other herbal supplements.
-So, if you are using any of the OTC items, please tell your doctor.
+Drug-Food Interaction: Levetiracetam may interact with multivitamins, multi-minerals, or other herbal supplements.
+If you are using any over-the-counter (OTC) items, please let your doctor know.

-Drug-Disease Interaction: Effectiveness of LEVETIRACETAM is affected in haemodialysis (when kidneys are not naturally able to perform a function), anaemia (low haemoglobin level).
-Also, obese people (with a BMI greater than 25) should consult a doctor before taking LEVETIRACETAM.
+Drug-Disease Interaction: The effectiveness of Levetiracetam is affected in haemodialysis (when the kidneys are unable to perform their natural function) and anaemia (characterised by a low haemoglobin level).
+Also, obese people (with a BMI greater than 25) should consult a doctor before taking Levetiracetam.

 Drug-Drug Interactions Checker List: